tbielek/configurator/README.md

 https://boweevil::@github.com/boweevil/configurator-vim.git
 ```

 * Once `features.txt` has been created, you can run the `setup.sh` script to install the listed features.
 Running `./setup.sh -i` will parse the `features.txt` file and clone each repository to `$HOME/.configurator/<repo>`.
 It will then run the `install.sh` contained in the repo to perform the installation for that feature.
+Features may also be installed individually by adding them as space delimited arguments after `-i`.

 ```
 Usage: ./setup.sh [ARGUMENTS]...